binbinbinv/ProtSol/README.md

 # ProtSol

-a novel approach to predict  the protein solubility based on the protein sequence.
+A novel approach to predict  the protein solubility based on the protein sequence.

 ## Files and folders:

-**best_model:** the best performing model in paper
+**best_model:** the best performing model in paper.

 **checkpoint:** stores the best breakpoints in the training process.

 **data:** the training set, test set, NESG set and Chang set used for training, testing and validation.

 **model:** the BERT model uesd for ProtSol.

+**log:** the folder to save the train log.

 **Predict:** the folder used for prediction, please provide the fasta format file as in the example.

-**record:** used to record the performance of the model during training.

 **predict.py:** predicts the soluble tags corresponding to the amino acid sequences of the own dataset and outputs them to the file y_hat_own_data.csv.

 **Solubilitylib.py:** some basic libraries for the model, mainly for data processing, both training and prediction will be used.

 **train.py:** used for the model training process.